AkhilP9182/EVA5---Extensive-Vision-AI/S4/README.md

 Maximum Test Accuracy Acheived : **99.52%** (at Epoch 16) <br />
 Corresponding Train Accuracy   : **99.08%** (at Epoch 16)

 **Observations**: We are now seeing a a completely opposite trend in terms of loss and accuracy when compared to the other models.
 The test accuracy is actually higher (for all epochs) than the train accuracy now.
-We have, thus, addressed the issue of overfitting, and acheived a maximum accuracy of **99.52%** on validation dataset.
+We have, thus, addressed the issue of overfitting, and acheived a maximum accuracy of **99.52%** on validation dataset.([Link to Version 5 Logs](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S4/training_logs_all_versions/version_5.txt))

 Below are the loss and accuracy plots for the final version 5 of the network.